 In the reign of King Louis XIV, a 241km canal was sanctioned in order to provide a trade route for wheat from the Languedoc region.
-For 15 years the chief engineer, Pierre-Paul Riquet, struggled with the challenges of such an ambitious project.
+For 15 years the chief engineer, Pierre-Paul Riquet, struggled with the challenges of such an ambitious project: constructing the Canal du Midi.
 The finished canal is one of the most impressive feats of seventeenth-century engineering – in 1996 it was awarded UNESCO World Heritage status.

 Grit and Determination